ninjacoder0331/stock-options-crypto-next/README.md

-# Alpaca Option Trading Frontend
+# Alpaca stock Option Trading Frontend

 ## Table of Contents
 - [About The Project](#about-the-project)